tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     to be canonicalized in the next block.
-    With this solution, the current mechanisms implemented both in the blocksync and consensus reactors would still be correct, as all the information a node needs to catch up, and to start proposing when it considers it is caught up, can now be recovered from past blocks.
+    With this solution, the current mechanisms implemented both in the blocksync and consensus reactors would still be correct, as all the information a node needs to catch up, and to start proposing when it considers itself as caught-up, can now be recovered from past blocks.

     This solution has two main drawbacks.

-    - It changes the block format, in particular, the way light blocks are verified; thus breaking backwards compatiblity in features such as light clients and IBC (the latter relying on the former).
+    - As the block format changes, upgrading a chain requires a hard fork.
+Furthermore, all existing light client implementations will stop working until they are upgraded to deal with the new format (e.g., how certain hashes calculated and/or how certain signatures are checked).
+      For instance, let us consider IBC, which relies on light clients.
+An IBC connection between two chains will be broken if only one chain upgrades.
     - The extra information (i.e., the vote extensions) that is now kept in the blockchain is not really needed *at every height* for a late node to catch up.
         - This information is only needed to be able to *propose* at the height the validator considers